Jubatian/xmburner_aluemu/README.rst

 ------------------------------------------------------------------------------

-The emulator accepts one parameter: the binary to run.
+The emulator accepts one parameter: the binary to run as a .hex file.

 If a binary is provided proper, it only produces output on the standard output channel according to the code within the binary.
 This can be used to generate test results.

+It adds a single new line (an ASCII '\n' character) to the end of the output, useful for normal test report generation if the code can not be relied upon to finish text lines.
+This is in main.c should it be necessary to remove it.